Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 LightSail 2 took a more compact approach.
 Launched June 25, 2019 aboard a SpaceX Falcon Heavy, it was a 3U CubeSat with a 32-square-meter Mylar sail deployed via four tape-measure-like booms.
 Total cost: about $7 million for two flight missions.

-The practical ceiling of solar sailing in low-Earth orbit is now documented.
+The practical ceiling of solar sailing in low-Earth orbit is now well documented.
 It works.
 It is slow.
 And drag is the constraint at low altitudes.
-The IKAROS team — led by Masahiro Umesato of NEC, essentially working with a two-engineer core on a budget of 1.5 billion yen — had already shown that the real application is interplanetary, where there is no drag at all.
+The IKAROS team had already shown that the real application is interplanetary, where there is no drag at all.

-Here's the thing: what most people read as Cyrano's work for 250 years wasn't actually his.
+Here's the thing: what most people read as Cyrano's work for more than 250 years wasn't actually his.

-When L'Autre Monde was published in 1657 — two years after his death — his editor Henri Lebret "systematically eliminated" passages critical of religion and politics.
-Lebret was Cyrano's first biographer and a close friend, motivated, apparently, by a desire to protect Cyrano's posthumous reputation.
-The result was a text so mutilated that scholars later described Cyrano as appearing to be an "incompetent novelist."
-That judgment stuck for a long time.
+When L'Autre Monde was published in 1657 — two years after his death — his editor Henri Lebret systematically eliminated passages critical of religion and politics.
+Lebret was Cyrano's first biographer and a close friend, motivated apparently by a desire to protect Cyrano's posthumous reputation.
+The resulting text was so heavily altered that at least one later critic described the posthumous version as making Cyrano look like an "incompetent novelist" — a judgment that overshadowed his reputation for generations until the uncensored manuscripts were studied in detail.

 Manuscripts held in the Bibliothèque Nationale in Paris and in Munich were not collated until the early twentieth century.
 Frédéric Lachèvre published the definitive, uncensored edition in 1921.
-What emerged was a writer of real philosophical ambition — someone who was, according to the sources, the first writer to closely link criticism of Mosaic religion with criticism of Aristotelian philosophy, arguing for material continuity among all living creatures.
+Reading the two texts side by side — the bowdlerized 1657 Lebret edition and Lachèvre's 1921 reconstruction — the scale of what was removed becomes apparent.
+What emerged was a writer of real philosophical ambition — someone who was, according to scholars, among the first writers to closely link criticism of Mosaic religion with criticism of Aristotelian philosophy, arguing for material continuity among all living creatures.
 That was genuinely dangerous in seventeenth-century France.
 Lebret cut it.

-And this is where the theatrical Cyrano — writing in secret, hiding what he actually means behind what the audience is willing to hear — turns out to be a more accurate portrait than I originally gave it credit for.
+And this is where the theatrical Cyrano — writing in secret, hiding what he actually means behind what the audience is willing to hear — turns out to be a more accurate portrait than it first appears.
 The rockets survived the censorship.
-The actually dangerous ideas barely made it through.
+The genuinely dangerous ideas barely made it through.

-The central claim of this article is narrower than it sounds: Cyrano de Bergerac described multi-stage rocket propulsion and solar-powered flight in the early 1650s, and those descriptions correspond structurally to technologies demonstrated centuries later.
-Not in vague terms — in operational sequence.
+The central claim of this article is deliberately narrow: Cyrano de Bergerac described a proto–staged, rocket-like propulsion sequence and a kind of solar-driven ascent in the early 1650s, and those narrative devices correspond in their basic structure to technologies demonstrated centuries later.
+Not in vague terms — in operational sequence, however imperfectly.

 He was writing a comedy.
 A satire, designed to smuggle dangerous ideas past the censors of a Catholic France that did not take kindly to freethinkers.
 The rockets weren't a prediction.
 The solar flight wasn't a serious engineering proposal.
-They were punchlines that happened to be conceptually correct.
+They were punchlines that happened to be conceptually suggestive.
 Newton wouldn't formalize the laws governing those rockets for another thirty years.
-Cyrano had already written the joke.

-He stumbled into it.
-The Falcon 9 stages its rockets the way his fireworks did.
-IKAROS sailed on sunlight in 2010, three and a half centuries after he imagined it.
-Call it accidental foresight.
-Whatever you call it — the man got there first.
+Falcon 9 applies a similar staged logic in real engineering hardware to what his fireworks followed in fiction.
+IKAROS sailed on sunlight in 2010, three and a half centuries after he imagined something like it.
 Verne earned his accuracy; he was trying to be accurate.
 Cyrano didn't even know he was being accurate.
-And somehow, that is harder to dismiss.
+And somehow, an accidental prophecy is harder to dismiss than a deliberate one.

 For more articles on science, history, and the ideas that refused to stay in their own century, visit thesecom.net.